easyJet plc (EZJ.L) (LON:EZJ) PT Set at GBX 1,000 by Sanford C. Bernstein

-Sanford C. Bernstein set a GBX 1,000 ($13.07) price objective on easyJet plc (EZJ.L) (LON:EZJ) in a research report sent to investors on Monday, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+easyJet plc (EZJ.L) (LON:EZJ) has been assigned a GBX 1,000 ($13.07) price target by equities researchers at Sanford C. Bernstein in a research report issued on Monday, Borsen Zeitung reports.
+The firm currently has a “buy” rating on the stock.
+Sanford C. Bernstein’s price target points to a potential upside of 19.30% from the company’s previous close.

-Several other research firms have also weighed in on EZJ.
-CSFB reaffirmed a buy rating on shares of easyJet plc (EZJ.L) in a research report on Thursday, October 8th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell reaffirmed a neutral rating and set a GBX 750 ($9.80) price target on shares of easyJet plc (EZJ.L) in a research report on Monday, November 23rd.
-Davy Research lowered easyJet plc (EZJ.L) to a neutral rating and set a GBX 800 ($10.45) price target on the stock. in a research report on Thursday, November 19th.
-Deutsche Bank Aktiengesellschaft reaffirmed a buy rating and set a GBX 1,150 ($15.02) price target on shares of easyJet plc (EZJ.L) in a research report on Friday, December 4th.
-Finally, Berenberg Bank reaffirmed a neutral rating and set a GBX 820 ($10.71) price target on shares of easyJet plc (EZJ.L) in a research report on Wednesday, November 18th.
-One investment analyst has rated the stock with a sell rating, thirteen have given a hold rating and eight have assigned a buy rating to the company.
-The stock has a consensus rating of Hold and an average target price of GBX 881.95 ($11.52).
+A number of other analysts have also weighed in on the stock.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell reissued a “neutral” rating and issued a GBX 750 ($9.80) price objective on shares of easyJet plc (EZJ.L) in a research report on Monday, November 23rd.
+Bank of America reissued a “buy” rating and issued a GBX 950 ($12.41) price objective on shares of easyJet plc (EZJ.L) in a research report on Wednesday, November 18th.
+Barclays reaffirmed a “neutral” rating and set a GBX 630 ($8.23) target price on shares of easyJet plc (EZJ.L) in a research report on Wednesday, November 18th.
+JPMorgan Chase & Co. reaffirmed a “neutral” rating and set a GBX 875 ($11.43) target price on shares of easyJet plc (EZJ.L) in a research report on Friday, November 27th.
+Finally, UBS Group reaffirmed a “buy” rating and set a GBX 1,125 ($14.70) target price on shares of easyJet plc (EZJ.L) in a research report on Tuesday, December 1st.
+One equities research analyst has rated the stock with a sell rating, thirteen have assigned a hold rating and eight have assigned a buy rating to the company’s stock.
+The company currently has an average rating of “Hold” and a consensus target price of GBX 881.95 ($11.52).

 easyJet plc (EZJ.L) Company Profile